Meet the Team

 Jamie received her B.S. in Forensic Science and Biology and her M.S. in Cellular and Molecular Biology from the University of New Haven.
 She is now a Research Associate in the Musser lab and interested in the evolution of cell types in animals.

-PhD Student
+PhD Candidate

 Sarah Gottfredson Morgan

-PhD Student
+PhD Candidate

 Sarah joined the lab as a PhD student to study the microbiome of freshwater sponges.
 She is very passionate about microorganisms of all kinds.
 When she is not in the lab she is looking for rocks, watching animal documentaries, gaming, or sleeping.